PrestaShopCorp/partner-devtools.prestashop.com/docs/0-introduction/README.md

 # Who is this documentation for?

-This documentation is intended for **technology vendors**: partners, developers, and agencies who **create and sell modules and/or themes** that will be added to the PrestaShop catalog, and possibly the PrestaShop Addons Marketplace.
+This documentation is intended for **technology vendors**: partners, sellers, developers, and agencies who **create and distribute modules and/or themes** that will be added to the PrestaShop Addons Marketplace.

 # Why read this?